freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 #### HINTS

-- Put `echo hello nano` at the top of the file, press `control+o` then enter to save the file.
+- Put `echo hello nano` at the top of the file then press `control+o` then enter to save the file
+- Make sure the file was saved as `castle.sh`

 ## 50. Exit